 Don’t Navigate Financial Aid Alone

-There are different ways to finance your education.
+There are many different ways to finance your education.
 We can help you find the solution that is right for you.
 We’ll answer application questions, identify scholarship opportunities, and help you understand the financial aid process.

-At the West Coast University Financial Aid office, our goal is to help you create your funding plan and make informed decisions about how to fund your education.
-We’ll help you navigate the various types of financial aid available, including:
+Our Financial Aid office is here to help you create your funding plan and make informed decisions about how to fund your education.
+We’ll help you navigate the various types of aid available, including:

 - Scholarships and grants

 - Military benefits

 - Payment plans

 Want personalized guidance?
 The first step is to complete the Free Application for Federal Student Aid (FAFSA).
 Our office uses this information to provide you with an estimated financial aid offer.
 It’s how we determine if you qualify for federal aid programs, including grants, government loans, and the federal work-study program.

 Federal Financial Aid Programs